-Remember to submit at the end of the term.
-You may also turn it in with your final exam.
+Remember to submit at the end of the term or on final day day.

 Suggestion: As you complete each module, make notes, or even keep a journal, answering these questions for each module.
 You'll find that completing this assignment at the end of the term, then, is a "piece of cake."